Welcome to my office! The couch is comfy and kettle is on.

-A big misconception exists around counselling, that you have to have serious problems or be in crisis to see a counsellor.
-You do not have to have serious problems or be in crisis to come see me.
+You do not have to have to be in crisis to come see me.
 I believe in the power of having a safe, contained, confidential, and non-judgmental space.
 Having this is beneficial to everyone regardless of our situations.
-It provides a chrysalis or a cocoon where transformation can happen, where we can connect with ourselves and with what our soul is telling us apart from the layers of noise that bombard us in our everyday lives.
+It provides a chrysalis or a cocoon where transformation can happen, where we can connect with ourselves and with what we need apart from the layers of noise that bombard us in our everyday lives.

-The experiences of my clients and what they are working on include a spectrum of situations such as: life transitions, personal growth, anxiety, stress, perfectionism, depression, trauma, feelings of isolation or emptiness, disconnection from body, grief, expression of creativity, spirituality, and feminine consciousness.
+The experiences of my clients include a spectrum of situations such as: life transitions, personal growth, anxiety, stress, perfectionism, depression, trauma, feelings of isolation or emptiness, disconnection from body, grief, expression of creativity, spirituality, and feminine consciousness.

 Depending on your individual needs, I work from an integrated therapeutic approach, drawing mainly from: Person-Centred, Depth Psychology, Emotion Focused Therapy (EFT), Existential Therapy, Body Centred Psychotherapy, Cognitive Behaviour Therapy (CBT), and mindfulness tools.
 Here is a breakdown of what that means.

 This means that the counselling relationship will be based on the foundational aspects of warmth, genuineness, and unconditional positive regard.
 Non-judgement and empathy are foundations of this approach and your situation will be explored in a confidential and safe environment.

 Depth Psychology explores the unconscious content of the psyche in order to ease tension caused by inner conflict or stress.
 This can help to develop greater self-realization, individuation, and to find more meaning in life.